Skip to main content

 Map Layers

 A WMS service defines a number of layers representing data that can be rendered.
 A list of layers must be specified in the GetMap request.
-If no layers are requested, no map image will be produced and an error will be generated.
+If no layers are requested, no map image will be produced and an error will be generated by the WMS service.

 The GetCapabilities request returns a list of valid layers and metadata about them such as their name and description, which crs or coordinate reference systems they support, their bounding box, any sub layers etc.